-Electrical Checks:
+Electrical Checks - No or low power output:

 Important:- Very often poor turbine performance is traced to a problem with the external wiring of the installation rather than any fault with the wind generator itself.
 Always check external connections and components first.